McStay Family Hearing and Trial Updates People VS Charles Chase Ray Merritt trial

 Today was supposed to be all about what evidence the San Bernardino prosecutors had on Merritt but it ended up being about Merritt possible hiring a new attorney even though he asked to be his own attorney several months back, and the fact that the lead prosecutor was sick due to illness.
 I believe the attorney would have had to have been extremely ill to have done that or maybe he was biding for more time.
 Could there be a witness that the prosecution wanted there or maybe even lab evidence they were waiting on that was not going to be there on Tuesday, so this whole “sickness” came about to stall for time?
 Far fetched probably but I think Friday the day the prelim has been moved to, we will see more strange things come to pass.

-What is not being talked about a lot is that some of what happened in court on Tuesday that was in closed quarters and then immediately sealed.
+What is not being talked about a lot is that some of what happened in court on Tuesday that was in close quarters and then immediately sealed.
 Merritt and both attorneys were present at the first one and then only Merritt was for the second one.
 It could be something or it could be nothing.

 Word out now is that Merritt has not officially hired Jimmy Mettias, from Mettias himself, and this may lead to another delay for several months because Mettias has just walked into this case and has not had any time to prepare a defense.
 Whether that has bearing on the prelim, I don’t know.

 Patrick McStay made an impromptu appearance at the prelim after CNN flew him to San Bernardino, at the last-minute.
 Sadly, his hopes to see the case move forward today were dashed.
-But, at least he was able to see his son Michael, and other extended family outside the court room.
+But, at least he was able to see his son Michael, and other extended family outside the courtroom.

 |Patrick McStay at the SB Courthouse|